About colour models?

 - Light sources, objects and materials

-- Experience and perception.
+- Perceptions and experiences.

 - Colour models make sense of the fact that coloured lights, transparent inks and opaque paints (etc.) all produce different results when mixed.